Merritt Island Airport: History

 An operations building and maintenance hangar were located on the south side of the airfield and the Mosquito Control District had a maintenance hangar on the north side of the airfield.
-The north-south landing strip was eventually abandoned, replaced by various facilities such as T-hangars that currently occupy this area.
-The Brevard County Mosquito Control District subsequently deeded the Central Brevard Airport property over to the Titusville-Cocoa Airport Authority in exchange for ten acres of land located within Space Coast Regional Airport.
-Central Brevard Airport was renamed Merritt Island Airport and became a public general aviation facility.
+The north–south landing strip was eventually abandoned, replaced by various facilities such as T-hangars that currently occupy this area.

+In 1966, the Brevard County Mosquito Control District deeded the Central Brevard Airport property over to the Titusville-Cocoa Airport Authority in exchange for ten acres of land located within Space Coast Regional Airport.
+Central Brevard Airport was renamed Merritt Island Airport and became a public general aviation facility some time after initial construction took place in 1970 and facilities were completed in 1974.

 Facilities

 Merritt Island Airport covers 129 acre and has one runway: